inventree/inventree-docs/docs/extend/plugins.md

 #### UrlsMixin

 Use the class constant `URLS` for a array of URLs that should be added to InvenTrees URL paths or override the `plugin.setup_urls` function.
-The array has to contain valid URL patterns as defined in the (https://docs.djangoproject.com/en/3.2/topics/http/urls/)[django documentation].
+The array has to contain valid URL patterns as defined in the [https://docs.djangoproject.com/en/3.2/topics/http/urls/](django documentation).

 python
 ```